rpalmore/TeamAllCaps/README.md

 Plaudit! is a workplace application that lets you publically applaud the achievements of your peers and employees.
 We believe workplace culture should not only encourage positive feedback, but celebrate it!

-Note: Styling can be customized based on client preference or corporate branding.

 ### Core Features

 Plaudit allows users to publically recognize their co-workers' achievements via an awards system.
 The most recent awards are displayed in an activity feed on the home page.
 Awards given to (or by) a user will also be visible on their profile page.